dginev/arxiv-statement-classification/doc/Experimental_Setup.md

 Analyzing the report suggests that 527 distinct `{environment}` names are used 100 or more times in arXiv (08.2017), and they cover 98% of all labeled paragraphs available.
 There is a huge long tail contributing the last 2% of paragraphs, totaling over 19,000 distinct names, which we mostly discard to avoid incurring unnecessary noise.

-We observe that the most frequent names can then be mapped into a smaller conceptual subset - 22 statement kinds in particular, as well as the "other" label for any labels that do not fit those classes.
-This selection has been codified in the [llamapun::ams::AmsEnv](https://github.com/KWARC/llamapun/blob/master/src/ams.rs#L108) datatype, and we cover the first ~1000 environment names, as mapped into the 23 targets.
+We observe that the most frequent names can then be mapped into a smaller conceptual subset - 44 statement kinds in particular, as well as the "other" label for any labels that do not fit those classes.
+This selection has been codified in the [llamapun::ams::AmsEnv](https://github.com/KWARC/llamapun/blob/8fe63ed148d6dacef7e544b966e88f73e9d86086/src/ams.rs#L122) datatype, and we cover the first ~1000 environment "nicknames", mapping them into the 44 targets.

-Additionally, we shortlist 11 of the "fixed meaning" headings in scientific documents as an extension to the labeled dataset, as codified in the [llamapun::ams::StructuralEnv](https://github.com/KWARC/llamapun/blob/master/src/ams.rs#L27) datatype.
+Additionally, we shortlist 12 of the "fixed meaning" headings in scientific documents as an extension to the labeled dataset, as codified in the [llamapun::ams::StructuralEnv](https://github.com/KWARC/llamapun/blob/8fe63ed148d6dacef7e544b966e88f73e9d86086/src/ams.rs#L28) datatype.

-Hence the final classes for the experiment, as collected by llamapun, are:
+Hence the final classes for the raw extracted data, as collected by llamapun, are:

 - AMS:
+    - "affirmation",
-    - "algorithm",
+    - "answer",
     - "assumption",
+    - "bound",
     - "case",
+    - "claim",
+    - "comment",
     - "condition",
     - "conjecture",
+    - "constraint",
+    - "convention",
     - "corollary",
+    - "criterion",
     - "definition",
+    - "demonstration",
+    - "expansion",
+    - "experiment",
+    - "expectation",
+    - "explanation",
     - "fact",
+    - "hint",
+    - "issue",
     - "lemma",
     - "notation",
+    - "note",
+    - "notice",
+    - "observation",
-    - "paragraph",
+    - "principle",
     - "problem",
     - "proof",
     - "proposition",
     - "question",
+    - "rule",
+    - "solution",
     - "step",
+    - "summary",
     - "theorem"

 - Structural:
     - "abstract",
     - "conclusion",
-    - "discussion",
+    - "exercise",
     - "introduction",
     - "method",
+    - "overview",
     - "relatedwork",

 - Joint (both from AMS and Structural markup):
+    - "acknowledgement",
+    - "discussion",
     - "example",
-    - "caption",
+    - "keywords",
     - "remark",
     - "result",
-    - "acknowledgement",

-- Other: first paragraph under a heading, which has *no* AMS markup, and no known structural markup from the heading.

-This results in 22 named classes from AMS environments + 11 named structural classes, 5 of which collected jointly, for a total of **28 classification targets** (and "other").
+This results in 43 named classes from AMS environments + 13 named structural classes, 6 of which collected jointly, for a total of **50 distinct classification targets**.

 ## Representation

 Using llamapun's corpus traversal and (math-rich) plain-text normalization tools, we represent each paragraph as a space-separated sequence of alphanumeric words, where:
  * Sentence and word tokenization over a logical paragraph are performed by llamapun, and are aware of display equations, as well as other structural markup
- * words are lowercased and stripped of non-alphanumeric characters
+ * words are lowercased and stripped of non-alphanumeric characters.
+Possesives are not currently split, so `It's` becomes `its`.
  * paragraphs with known latexml errors, or words longer than 25 characters (which are indicative of math mode errors) are discarded completely
  * several generic inline artefacts are normalized to generic replacements:
-   - numeric literals become `NUM`
+   - numeric literals become `NUM` (all caps)
    - citation markup becomes `citationelement`
+   - `\ref` internal references become a `ref` placeholder word.
  * formulas are represented as a sequence of word lexemes (a feature of latexml), e.g. `x=0` becomes `italic_x RELOP_equals NUM`.

 An example definition would look like (indented line-breaks added for readability, these are 2 sentences, each being a single line):